wilkens-teaching/info4940-s24/setup/README.md

-# Set up a virtual environment for the course
+# Set up a Python virtual environment for the course

-Below are instructions to install, update, and use the correct python programming environment for the course.
-We'll walk through this during the first section meeting, but here's the compressed version for those who want to get a head start.
+There is no standard environment for this course.
+But if you want a place to start, I've set up a list of common packages that could be useful.
+This is what I'll be working from.
+Below are instructions to install, update, and use this environment.

 ## Concepts